containerbuildsystem/osbs-client/docs/development-setup.md

 We'll use the `oc cluster up` method, since it's very easy to use:

- 1. If you're on Fedora, you can install package origin:
+ 1. If you're on Fedora, you can install package origin-clients:
     ```
-    $ dnf install -y origin
+    $ dnf install -y origin-clients
     ```
     This package provides `oc` command.